PhysicalBit7/notes/docs/OOP/01_SP_Basics.md

     std::cout << "Hello, World\n";
 ```

 <small>We often want to include _control characters_ in our string literals, but we don't have the ability to type these in directly.
-C++ allows the use of _escape characters_ for this purpose.</small>
+C++ allows the use of _escape characters_ for this purpose.

 * __escape character__ - any character combination beginning with "`\`", used to represent a character that cannot otherwise be represented in a string literal.